Salesforce to Redshift: The Complete Integration Guide

 );

 After creating the necessary tables, you need to upload the CSV files to an Amazon S3 bucket.
 This is the easiest way of importing CSV files to Amazon Redshift manually.
-If you don’t have an Amazon S3 bucket or don’t know how to upload files there, please read the corresponding topic in the AWS documentation.
+To learn how to upload files to the bucket, refer to the Amazon S3 documentation.

 COPY table_name [ column_list ] FROM data_source CREDENTIALS access_credentials [options]